-The programme is monitored and reviewed by 8 External Examiners and the panel was assured that the External Examiners were involved with the setup of the programme.
+The programme is monitored and reviewed by 5 External Examiners and the panel was assured that the External Examiners were involved with the setup of the programme.

-The provider demonstrated a robust structure to collect feedback from across all stakeholders including students who noted that they felt the school listened to their feedback.
+The provider demonstrated a robust structure to collect feedback from across all stakeholders including students, as demonstrated in Requirement 9.
+This was just one of many examples that the panel heard of how feedback had resulted in change across the learning outcomes.